mensenyat/TNBC-ICI/README.md

 # TNBC-ICI

-TNBC-ICI is a novel, random forest based classifier than can efficiently predict response to immunotherapy in early triple-negative breast cancer patients.
+TNBC-ICI is a novel, random forest-based classifier than can efficiently predict response to immunotherapy in early triple-negative breast cancer patients.
 Here you can find all the employed code to generate this classifier.
 You can also test your own data to check the efficiency of TNBC-ICI in new cohorts. **Do not use this classifier for medical reasons and to change the current treatment of any patient.**

 > Triple-Negative Breast Cancer (TNBC) is the breast cancer subtype with the highest mortality.
 In the last years, immunotherapy has arisen as a promising treatment in various cancers, including TNBC, but a subset of TNBC patients still does not respond to this treatment.
 Here, we employed machine learning algorithms to create a classifier that predicts response to immunotherapy plus chemotherapy in primary TNBC patients.
 This classifier has higher accuracy than other tested informative biomarkers, displaying a lower efficacy in non-TNBC breast cancer patients and other non-breast cancers.
 This classifier may be used to better select patients for immunotherapy, upfront, decreasing the side effects and the costs of the treatment.